Significance of Doing an HR Health Check / HR Audit for Your Organization

-- Identification of improvement opportunities for HR process, service delivery, system & UX
+- Identify improvement opportunities for the HR process, service delivery, system & UX

-- Assessment of effectiveness of technology that supports HR services delivery
+- Assess the effectiveness of technology that supports HR services delivery

-- Potential solutions to critical issues and pain points
+- Offer potential solutions to critical issues and pain points

-- Comparison to HR “leading practice” metrics and best practices
+- Be comparable to HR “leading practice” metrics and best practices

-- Presentation of final report findings and recommendations to senior leadership
+- Present final report findings and recommendations to senior leadership

-- Limited front-end investment and accelerated time frame to create an HR “call to action.”
+- Limit front-end investment and accelerate the time frame to create an HR “call to action.”

-This also helps you to come up with a future HR Roadmap which depicts a short-term, mid-term and long-term vision of the organization keeping in mind your organizations strategic business objectives.
+A well-done health check also helps you to come up with a future HR Roadmap, which depicts a short-term, mid-term, and long-term vision of the organization, keeping in mind your organization’s strategic business objectives.

 Utilizing the HR health check/HR Audit data for a Strategic HR Roadmap

-Now that we understand “Why an HR Health check/HR Audit” is essential and what are the parameters that we will need to observe during an HR wellness check.So we presume you are good to come up with a business case.
+After understanding the importance of an HR Health check/HR Audit and the parameters needed to be observed during an HR wellness check, we can presume that you are good to come up with a business case.
 Therefore, you will be better equipped for the next round of investment for your HR Transformation projects.

-Very good, we are on the right track but how can we construct a future “HR Roadmap”?, which will be an integral part of your Business Case.
+This is the first step towards constructing a future ‘HR Roadmap,’ which will be an integral part of your Business Case.

-What are the factors for creating a robust HR Roadmap which will survive the test of time in the fast-changing SaaS world, where four quarterly changes occasionally bring in innovations faster than anyone can comprehend, effective roadmap building has become more critical than ever.
+What are the factors for creating a robust HR Roadmap which will survive the test of time in the fast-changing SaaS world?
+With quarterly changes bringing in innovations faster than anyone can comprehend, effective roadmap building has become more critical than ever.

-- HR function needs to have a precise role, strategy, and concrete goals, long-term and short.
-This is an excellent way to contribute as a full business partner to organizations’ sustained success,
+- HR function needs to have a precise role, strategy, and concrete goals, both long-term and short.
+This is an excellent way to contribute as a full business partner towards the organization’s sustained success.

-- These goals will be put in the context of the Organization’s Vision & Values and Business Strategy and will be aligned and integrated with the objectives and goals of the other company functions such as Finance, Sales, etc.
+- These goals are put into the context of the organization’s vision & values and business strategy.
+These goals are aligned and integrated with the objectives and goals of other company functions such as Finance, Sales, etc.

-- The Roadmap must represent a dedication to a long-term investment in individuals, including the development of the HR function.
-Naturally, the yearly investments will take into account the offered value, and sustained investment is going to be justified by improved business outcomes through the operation of your company and its people.
+- The Roadmap must reflect a dedicated effort towards long-term investment in individuals, including the development of the HR function.
+Naturally, the yearly investments do take into account the offered value, and improved business outcomes justify sustained investment through the operation of the company and its people.

-- Additionally, the Roadmap should help provide the basis for determining the best HR structure, the goals of its team members and those roles which need to be outsourced to optimize the HR service delivery.
+- Additionally, the Roadmap helps provide the basis for determining the best HR structure, the goals of its team members, and identifying roles that need to be outsourced to optimize the HR service delivery.

-Current pain points, and what gives you the maximum bang for your buck
+Current Pain Points, and what gives you the Maximum Benefits

-- HR health check/HR Audit would have given you the list of issues.
-They could be in the areas of UX, HR Core, talent, Analytics, etc.or a blend of these.
+- An HR health check/HR Audit provides you with a list of issues, which can belong to areas like UX, HR Core, talent, Analytics, etc. or be a mixture of the above.

-- The short-term goal is first to remove the immediate pain points which are hampering the development.
-You can identify these in various ways either by the number of tickets generated in that function, loss of productivity, employee turnover, lack of user adaptability, etc.
+- The short-term goal is to remove the immediate pain points, which are hampering the development.
+You can identify these in various ways either by the number of tickets generated in that function, loss of productivity, employee turnover, or lack of user adaptability, amongst others.

-- The mid-term plan could be something more tactical that can be easily attained and goes nicely with the overall longterm objective, e.g., executing Workforce Analytics could be one such plan.
-You can take a couple of mid-term programs based on the requirement and funding.
+- The mid-term plan could be something more tactical, something that can be easily attained and goes nicely with the overall long term objective.
+An example is executing Workforce Analytics.
+You can take more than one mid-term program based on requirements and funding.

-- While designing short-term and mid-term plans one should not forget the end goal, i.e., that is the overall HR Roadmap.
+- While designing short-term and mid-term plans, one should not forget the end goal, i.e., the overall HR Roadmap.

-- It is all right to construct your Roadmap for HR with SuccessFactors in your mind.
-However, what is also vital to consider is the roadmap of SuccessFactors as a package as well.
-SuccessFactors announces its short-term and long-term roadmap, and you should consider those as part of your planning.
+- Constructing a Roadmap for HR, keeping SuccessFactors in mind, is the right approach.
+However, it is also vital to understand and map the Roadmap of SuccessFactors as a package as well.
+SuccessFactors announces its short-term Roadmap, and those need to be kept in mind when planning.

-- Important to note here that if you are Payroll and Time is in SAP HR on-prem and they are running smoothly then that is the last thing that you want to disturb (core Hybrid could be the way to go here).
-If it is outsourced, then a proper consideration could be to bring it to EC Payroll (same on-prem PY engine but hoasted in the cloud) if it makes sense and adds value to the overall strategy.
+- It is important to note here that if your Payroll and Time are in SAP HR on-prem and are running smoothly, then that is the last thing you want to disturb (core Hybrid could be the way to go here).
+If it is outsourced, then bringing it to EC Payroll can be considered (same on-prem PY engine but hoasted in the cloud) if it makes sense and adds value to the overall strategy.

 - Based on our experience and best practices, Recruitment Execution, Recruitment Marketing, and Onboarding typically go hand in hand.

-- Similarly, all talent management modules like PMGM, career and succession management has dependencies and should go together.
+- Similarly, all talent management modules like PMGM, career, and succession management have dependencies and should go together.

 - Compensation and variable play can be grouped for synergy, but Compensation can go without Variable pay as well.

-- We recommend that you consider the implementation of Employee Central as a significant strategic move towards your complete progress to a SuccessFactors based solution.
-Sometimes it makes more sense to implement EC first and then other modules (pre-packaged integration, out of the box ESS/MSS, standardization of core processes which creates a substantial foundation, etc.) but again it depends on your overall objective.
+- We recommend that you consider the implementation of Employee Central as a significant strategic move towards your complete progress to a SuccessFactors-based-solution.
+Sometimes it makes more sense to implement EC first and then other modules (pre-packaged integration, out of the box ESS/MSS, standardization of core processes which create a substantial foundation, etc.).
+Still, again, it depends on your overall objective.

-- While deciding on which modules to go first depends on the above parameters but also a significant factor is when an existing legacy product comes for a renewal of the contract.
-It sometimes makes sense to use the entire period and then replace the product rather than pulling the plug in between.
+- While deciding which modules should go first depends on the above parameters, another scenario that plays an important role is when an existing legacy product comes for a renewal of the contract.
+In some cases, it is advisable to use the entire period and then replace the product rather than pulling the plug in-between.

-Finally, based on your HR health check/HR Audit discussions and feedback received during assessment sessions, you could devise your HR Roadmap for future.
+Finally, based on your HR health check/HR Audit discussions and feedback received during assessment sessions, you can devise your HR Roadmap for the future.

-In another future blog post, We will cover an essential and unique service that we offer, i.e., “Implementation Pre-Planning (IPP)” which we recommend that you take it up Once you decided to go with an “HR Roadmap” Strategy
+In another future blog post, We will cover an essential and unique service that we offer, i.e., “Implementation Pre-Planning (IPP).”
+We recommend that you take up this service once you have decided to follow an ‘HR Roadmap’ Strategy.

 Please reach out to us if you have a question on the blog or would like to know more.